 2 Things You Shouldn’t Do to Keep Bees Out of Your Hummingbird Feeders

 You can keep bees out of your hummingbird feeder without killing them using the methods above.
 Therefore, I highly advise against using the following methods to remedy your feeder situation as they can negatively affect the bees.

 An insecticide is simply a dose of poison that kills insects.
 Using poison around the feeder increases the chances that some of it will get to the nectar within, ultimately poisoning the very bird you’re going out of your way to help.

 Furthermore, insects are important to the ecosystem so, where possible, your aim is to do as little harm to the populations as possible.

 2. Smear Oily Substances on the Feeder and Line

 If you’ve watched a hummingbird dart from one flower to another, you know how quickly they go about their business.

 It’s easy for the birds to brush up against objects as they go about their business.

-Now, for a creation that depends so much on flight, oily feathers can be disastrous.
+Now, for a creature whose life depends on its ability to fly, oily feathers can be disastrous.